Rayed1/DataES/Readme.md

 IGNORE_WHEN_COPYING_END
 streamlit run 🏠_Data_Quality_Analysis.py --server.maxUploadSize 1024

-Your web browser will automatically open with the running application! 🎉

 This project successfully implements the core requirements of the challenge:

 ✅ Flagging of Data Quality Issues: Implemented with a precise, evidence-based diagnostic engine.